claws/BH1750/README.md

   - High Resolution Mode - (generic range: 0.0 up to 54612.5 lux)
   - High Resolution Mode 2 - (generic range: 0.0 up to 27306.25 lux)

-The sensor returns a 16 bit unsigned integer.
+The sensor itself returns a 16 bit unsigned integer.
 Therefore the maximum value is limited in general.
 The standard conversion between the so called 'counts' to lux is 1/1.2, that means you get a smaller value.
-As we use signed integer or float, if an error occurs you will get a negative value.
+As we use float, if an error occurs you will get a negative value.
   - -1 no valid data was transmitted from the sensor
   - -2 device is not configured
+Otherwise the measured counts are converted to lux and returned.
+If no advanced parameters are changed the maximum lux value is 54612.5 lx.

 As the sensor counts impact of light in a specific time frame you could change this time frame.
 This is needed if you use an overlay windows or compensate environmental influence like darkness.